Political Science Courses

 260 Public Opinion and Voting (3 credits): An examination of the political ideology and behavior of Americans.
 The first portion of the class focuses on public opinion: where it comes from, what people think, how it influences government and vice-versa.
 In the second half of the class we explore the actions and inaction of citizens - exploring why some citizens decide to participate and others do not and how people decide which candidate to vote for in congressional and presidential elections.
 PR: POSC 101 or 107.

-270 Constitutional Law I: Sources of Governmental Power (3 credits): An exploration of Supreme Court decisions that have established the boundaries of legitimate government action in the United States.
+270 Constitutional Law and Governmental Power (3 credits): An exploration of Supreme Court decisions that have established the boundaries of legitimate government action in the United States.
 Special attention is given to decisions that have drawn lines between state and federal power and have expanded or limited the capacity of various levels of government to address important social and political problems, including poverty, racial conflict, and environmental degradation.
 PR: POSC 101 or 107.

 290 Environmental Politics and Policy (3 credits): An introduction to the issues and concepts of environmental policy, to policy analysis and the role of the analyst, to the process of policy making in the U.S. and to current U.S. environmental policy and its implementation.
 Attention is given to environmental politics in the national and international arenas.
 PR:POSC 101 or 107 or permission of instructor.